anjaustin/secure-docker-with-tls/README.md

 -extfile server.cnf
 ```

-Finally, enter the same pass phrase you used at the start.
+Finally, enter the same passphrase you used at the start.

 ```bash
 Signature ok